PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 ### Switching the RF shield

 By default the application uses Atmel AT86RF233/212B RF driver.
 You can alternatively use FRDM-MCR20A shield also.
-Used RF driver is set in the `mbed_app.json` file.
+Used RF driver is set in the `json` file.

 To use the Atmel radio, use following:
 ```